HistoriaOffical/historia/historia-docs/masternode-setup.md

 For individuals that already are running an older version of the Historia masternode, following the following instructions to upgrade to the newest version of Historia with IPFS support.

 ### Upgrade your masternode from previous version to 16.2.0 ###
 Stop Historia daemon.
 You have to do the next few steps quickly, as there is a cronjob that will restart historiad if it's not up.
+If it restarts during this process, just run ./historia-cli stop again, then copy over the binaries.

 > cd ~/.historiacore
 > ./historia-cli stop